 I qualified with a First-class Honours degree in Integrative-Relational Counselling from Middlesex University, before going on to work as a counsellor in the NHS and for Kingston Council and then setting up a private practice.

 I am a fully trained Rewind therapist for the treatment of PTSD.
 I also have training in issues arising from boarding-school education and in the use of mindfulness for stress management.
-In addition, I have experience helping people with all forms of addiction and, as an adopted person myself, those involved in the process of adoption.
+In addition, I have experience helping people with OCD and addiction issues, including alcohol, overeating, shopping, sex and compulsive use of the internet.

 I work long and short term.
 Feel free to contact me with any questions or to book a first meeting.